 Temples have long been prominent representatives of the culture of the place.
 Besides being a place of worship it also provides guidance and education and is also a social center for festivals, ceremonies and charitable events.

 Temples are at the center of artistic endeavors.
 You can find unique patterns of architecture through sculptures, paintings and decorative arts and crafts.
-In this article, we will talk about the best temples in Krabi that you should definitely visit to know the people and their cultural bearings closely.

 1. Wat Kaew Korawaram

 Wat Kaew Korawaram is krabi's famous temple and the most prominent of all temples in Krabi.
 It is conveniently at the heart of Krabi Town and hence is very easily accessible.
 It is crowded most of the time by local devotees and tourists who come to admire the very popular 2,500 sqm terrace.